AutodeskGames/stingray-docs/source/interactive_help/source_access/getting_started/libraries.md

 2. Extract the zip to a local folder.

-3. To make the Stingray build system able to find the SDK, you can do either of the following:
+3. To make the build system able to find the SDK, you can do either of the following:

-    -   Copy the extracted files to a directory named `steamworks` within your Stingray libraries directory.
+    -   Copy the extracted files to a directory named `steamworks` within your libraries directory.
 The build process will look for files in `<SR_LIB_DIR>/steamworks/sdk`.

     -   If you want the Steamworks SDK to reside in a different location on your system, set up an environment variable named `SR_STEAM_ROOT` and set it to point to the `sdk` subdirectory.